ECONOMICS (ECON)

 ECON 355 - RHETORIC AND WRITING IN ECONOMICS AND THE SOCIAL SCIENCES

-An introduction to the varieties of rhetorics employed in economics and other human sciences, including parts of philosophy and statistics.
+When we speak about changing minimum wage laws, closing the racial wealth gap, or regulating free markets, we wish not only to be heard but to persuade.
+After Socrates and especially after Aristotle, studying and practicing the techniques of "rhetoric" is the proven way, even in finance and mathematical economics.
+This course is an introduction to rhetorics employed in economics and other human sciences, including parts of business, philosophy, and statistics.
 Practices of reading for the variety of rhetorics will be complemented by practices of writing for them.
 Students will learn to write persuasively in their home disciplines, and in several different genres.

 Credits: 3